By Sam Makhoul

 They lose the thrill and go chasing it elsewhere.
 People who binge on food, alcohol, gambling or even drugs are chasing to fill that same emotional gap.

-Therefore, the enemy is not hedonic adaptation.
+Therefore, the enemy is not a hedonic adaptation.
 It is a useful evolutionary survival mechanism, much in the same way the fight or flight mechanism is.

 The enemy is hedonism itself and the lack of control we have over our appetites.
 Psychologists use two tools to manage hedonic adaptation.